liatrio/ootb-backstage-gitlab/docs/backstage-implementation-playbook.md

 # Backstage Implementation Playbook

-This playbook provides a structured approach to implementing Backstage as your Internal Developer Portal (IDP).
-It follows a walk-crawl-run methodology to help you progressively build and enhance your Backstage instance.
+This playbook provides a structured approach to implementing Backstage as the Internal Developer Portal (IDP).
+It follows a walk-crawl-run methodology to help you progressively build and enhance the Backstage instance.

 ## Introduction